 Work highlights

-- Representing Paramount Pictures against the Estate of Truman Capote in a lawsuit whereby the Estate is claiming that they own the rights to the Academy Award-winning 1961 film “Breakfast at Tiffany’s”, starring Audrey Hepburn.
+• Representing Paramount Pictures against the estate of Truman Capote which claims that they own the rights to the Academy Award-winning 1961 film “Breakfast at Tiffany’s”.

 Arnold & Porter

-Leveraging a strong multinational presence, the intellectual property group at global law firm Arnold & Porter specializes in representing sports leagues, broadcast and cable networks and major motion picture studios, defending their copyrights in high-stakes litigation.
-The practice is led by experienced IP litigators Matthew Wolf in Washington DC and Chicago’s Dina Hayes.
-Safeguarding the property of household names Fox and Disney, Dori Hanswirth brings media and entertainment expertise to the New York office, along with Theresa House, who handles First Amendment issues and represents major clients in television production and tech.
-In addition to acting on behalf of film industry clients, Rhonda Trotter at the Los Angeles office currently represents consumer credit giant Experian in complex litigation involving such matters as the copyrightability of licensed databases.
+The intellectual property group at Arnold & Porter defends the copyrights of sports leagues, broadcast and cable networks and major motion picture studios involved in high-stakes litigation.
+The practice is headed by experienced IP litigators Matthew Wolf in Washington DC and Dina Hayes in Chicago.
+Representing such household names as Fox and Disney, Dori Hanswirth brings media and entertainment expertise to the firm’s New York office, along with Theresa House, who represents major clients in television production and tech, and advises on complex First Amendment issues.
+Rhonda Trotter at the Los Angeles office currently represents consumer credit giant Experian in ongoing matters.
+In Washington DC, counsel Michael Kientzle specializes in the sports sector, representing Major League Baseball, the NBA, WNBA, NCAA, NFL and the NHL.
+In Los Angeles, counsel Oscar Ramallo employs a skill set in online marketing and a background as a clerk for the Chief Judge for the United States Court of Appeals for the Ninth Circuit.

 Practice head(s):